 These tender wine braised short ribs are the best cold-weather comfort food.
-Beef short ribs braised in a dutch oven and served with creamy mashed potatoes with white cheddar cheese!
+Beef short ribs braised in a dutch oven and served over creamy mashed potatoes with white cheddar cheese!

-‘Tis the season for braising and wine-ing and mashed potato-ing and snuggling up under a blanket to beat the cold with a bowl of warm, tasty comfort food!
+'Tis the season for braising and wine-ing and mashed potato-ing and snuggling up under a blanket with a bowl of warm, cozy comfort food!